accepting gear drop offs Mon-Sat 10am-5pm. No Consignment acceptance on Sundays.

 Why is sole thickness important?

 Sole thickness refers to the amount of cushioning between your foot and the ground.
-This thickness can affect everything from shock absorption to ground contact.
+This thickness can affect everything from shock absorption to ground contact and even injury risk over time.
 For the most part, the thicker the sole, the more cushioning and support you get.
-On the other hand, the thicker the sole is, the heavier, less flexible, and less responsive the shoe is.
+On the other hand, the thicker the sole is, the heavier, less flexible, and less responsive the shoe can feel–especially at faster paces.

 How sole thickness can influence your run